gergelyorosz/building_a_simple_game/README.md

 # Building a Simple Game
-Project accompanying the article [Building a Simple Game](https://newsletter.pragmaticengineer.com/p/building-a-simple-game)
+Project accompanying the article [Building a Simple Game](https://newsletter.pragmaticengineer.com/p/building-a-simple-game) in [The Pragmatic Engineer Newsletter](https://newsletter.pragmaticengineer.com/about)